-(17) Member States' competent authorities and services should co-operate among each other and with authorities and services of other Member States to ensure that all victims of terrorism have access to information, in particular about the victims' rights, about available support services and about available accessible compensation schemes is provided to all victims of terrorism.
-Moreover the Member States should ensure that victims of terrorism have access to a long-term support services in the country of their residence, even if the terrorist offence took place in another EU country.
+- (17) Member States' competent authorities and services should co-operate among each other and with authorities and services of other Member States to ensure that all victims of terrorism receive access to information, in particular about the victims' rights, about available support services and about available accessible compensation schemes is provided to all victims of terrorism.
+Competent authorities and services of the Member States concerned may cooperate with each other in order to ensure that victims of terrorism, residents of a Member State other than that where the terrorist offence was committed receive effective access to such information.
+Moreover the Member States should ensure that victims of terrorism have access to a long-term support services in the country of their residence, even if the terrorist offence took place in another EU country. - 41 AT would like to limit this reference to "specialist support services as laid down in Article 22 (2) (a)"